WICG/bundle-preloading/subresource-loading.md

 When a URL is fetched, if any entry in the ephemeral mapping is a prefix of the URL, then this fetch may be served from the resource bundle, as follows:
 - If any of the mapped in chunk IDs contain the response, return that response.
-- If the URL is listed in the `paths` of the `<script type=loadbundle>` tag (including being a prefix of a path that ends with `/`), then add the chunk IDs associated with the path to the list to fetch.
+- If the URL is listed in the `paths` of the `<script type=loadbundle>` tag, then add the chunk IDs associated with the path to the list to fetch.
 - Otherwise, return a 404 error

 When returning to the event loop, if there are any chunk IDs on the list to fetch: